Religious Studies, B.A.

 Students in the Religious Studies program receive a rigorous liberal arts education that encourages them to take a position regarding religion.
 With internships at churches, outreach programs, and volunteer organizations, recent placements include The Catholic Worker House, The CT Coalition for Affordable Housing, St. Elizabeth Seton Parish, and social justice trips in Nicaragua and Guatemala.
 Potential careers: pastors, ethics specialist, religion teachers, outreach/social

 workers, missionaries, campus ministers, chaplains, parish directors, theologians, and more.

 USJ offers graduate studies in Theology and Religion, religious roles, and positions of service across all faiths.
 Students can minor in Justice and Peace Studies and choose a concentration in Theology, Religion, Religious Education, Ministry, Justice and

 Peace, Christian Living, and Scripture.
 Students can also earn their Interfaith Leadership Studies Certificate.
 The program explores religious traditions of social justice, service to others, and global responsibility.

 Want more information about clubs at USJ?
-Visit the Office of Student Activities.
+Visit the Office of Student Affairs.
 Join a club

 Email: [email protected]